Angela Scoular: Personal life

 She was a niece of actress Margaret Johnston.
 She moved in with actor Leslie Phillips in 1977, at which time she was pregnant by another actor.
-She brought up her son with Phillips and married him in 1982.
+She brought up her son with Phillips whom she married in 1982.

 Illnesses and death

 Scoular had depression and anorexia nervosa.
 She attempted suicide in 1992.
 It was revealed in March 2009 that she had bowel cancer; she was eventually declared cancer-free, but in the months preceding her death she had feared its return.
 Weeks before her death, she was arrested for driving under the influence.

 She died on 11 April 2011 after ingesting acid drain cleaner and pouring it on her body, causing lethal burns to her digestive tract and skin.
-She was survived by Phillips and her son, Daniel.
 An inquest at Westminster Coroner's Court on 20 July 2011 established that Scoular had been an alcoholic and had depression and anxiety about debts; she was on medication for bipolar disorder at the time of her death.
 The coroner recorded that Scoular had "killed herself while the balance of her mind was disturbed", and stated that her death was not suicide.